TOMMY WISEAU 💖

 And, I knew we were destined to be friends

-I learned from the bestselling book, The Secret (Which is equally as good as The Room), that if I imagined us being friends, it would come true.
+I learned from the bestselling book, The Secret (which is equally as good as The Room), that if I imagined us being friends, it would come true.

-So I photoshopped an image of us just paling around, being friends, having a great time together.
-And I printed out as many copies as the librarian would allow.
+I printed out as many copies as the librarian would allow.

 May 5th, 2018

-I was supposed to meet Tommy Wiseau for the first time in December of 2017, but I came down with the flu and my ticket went unused.
+I was supposed to meet Tommy Wiseau for the first time in December of 2017, but I tragically came down with the flu and my ticket went unused.

 It went exactly as I imagined: